The Bible and violence

+The biblical narrative has a history of interpretation within Abrahamic religions and Western culture that have used the texts for both justification of and opposition to acts of violence.
+There are a wide variety of views interpreting biblical texts on violence theologically and sociologically.
+The problem of evil, violence against women, the absence of violence in the story of creation, the presence of Shalom (peace), the nature of Hell, and the emergence of replacement theology are all aspects of these differing views.

 Definition

 The definition of what constitutes violence has changed over time.
 In the twenty-first century, the definition has broadened considerably to include acts that used to be seen as acceptable.
 Modern scholarship on violence in the Bible tends to fall into two categories: those who use modern ethics to critique what they see as the violent legacy of monotheism, and those who approach the topic from a historical and cultural perspective.
 The Bible reflects how perceptions of violence changed over time for its authors and its readers.

-Biblical writers defined and interpreted violence in culturally specific terms based upon the values of the age in which they lived.
-The biblical writers used their own themes, cultural explanations, and theological logic to define violence as a problem in four general categories.
-They define as violent anything that destroys the inter-relationship, interdependence and wholeness of life and its environment; they depict scheming, arrogant and dishonest speech, especially that aimed at oppressing the poor, as violent in its effect; violations of justice are defined as particularly egregious forms of violence in an early understanding of natural law; and violations of purity and sanctity are seen as a kind of violence that defiles the land, its people, and the sanctuary.
+Biblical writers defined and interpreted violence in culturally specific terms based upon the values of the age in which they lived using their own themes, cultural explanations, and theological logic.
+They defined anything that destroys the ecological environment as a form of violence.
+They depict scheming, arrogant and dishonest speech, especially speech aimed at oppressing the poor, as violent in both cause and effect.
+Violations of justice are defined as particularly egregious forms of violence.
+Violations of purity and sanctity are seen as a kind of violence that defiles the land, its people, and the sanctuary.
 It is accompanied by disgust on the part of the biblical writers.